-Fathers have more rights today than they had years ago when mothers were almost always granted primary custody of the children, but many divorcing fathers still must struggle to obtain them.
-In today’s world, both parents often work, fathers may be the stay-at-home parent, and family dynamics and parenting laws have changed accordingly to be gender-neutral; however, in reality, mothers may still wind up having more benefits and control.
-Some mothers will try to deny visitation or even falsely accuse a father of abuse to keep him from his child.
+While fathers have more rights today than they had years ago when mothers were almost always granted primary custody of the children, it sometimes still may be a struggle for fathers to obtain the custody arrangement they are entitled to.
+While in today’s world, both parents often work, fathers may be the stay-at-home parent, and Illinois family laws have changed to be more gender-neutral, mothers may still wind up with better chances of getting custody.

-The Illinois Marriage and Dissolution of Marriage Act has the goal of not diminishing the parent with less parenting time and of allowing that parent to still be equal in making decisions.
-The law requires that divorcing parents come up with a parenting plan that deals with visitation.
+The law requires that divorcing parents come up with a parenting plan that deals with custody and visitation.
 If parents do not agree on a fair plan, fathers often wind up having to fight for their rights in family court, especially if they are denied access to their children.
-The courts will then make decisions regarding child custody, child support, and visitation rights according to what is in the “best interests of the child.”
+The courts will then make decisions, now called “allocation judgments” setting forth each parent’s responsibility, including the parenting time each will receive, according to what is in the “best interests of the child.”

 In some cases, it is necessary to establish paternity so that the child’s biological father becomes the legal father, too.
-This is easier if the parents are married, and unmarried parents need to take steps to establish paternity, especially if the situation is contested.
+This is easier if the parents are married, and unmarried parents need to take steps to establish paternity, especially in contested situations.

-The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. know the laws, the courts and the system and can guide you through the process.
+The Illinois custody lawyers for fathers at Wolfe & Stec, Ltd. are here to fight for your rights and for the best interests of your children.
 We represent and advise clients in all types of father’s rights matters and have a long history of success.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.